What is Editing?

 - ensure your work meets the conventions of Standard Written English

 - evaluate whether your text expresses the style of writing (including, e.g., tone, voice, and personna) you wish to express

 - double-check past patterns of error your readers (teachers, supervisors, clients) have mentioned?

 Editing is crucial to composing—a vital step in the composing process.
 When a writer . . . fails to edit an important text in a school-based or work-based context, the audiences may not be able to understand the text.
-Worse yet, the audiences may question the writer’s . . . professionalism and work ethic.
+Worse yet, the audiences are likely to question the writer’s . . . professionalism and work ethic.